Wise (formerly TransferWise) Debit Card Review

 Wise offers far better value than existing Travel Money CardsOur review of Travel Money Cards showed a range in foreign exchange rates between providers.
 Wise is better than this and offers the market rate, meaning your New Zealand dollars go further.

 And, like Travel Money Cards, moving NZD to a Wise account locks in a foreign exchange rate, meaning your foreign currency is fixed in advance.
-Best of all, there are no upfront card fees, limitations in currencies, fixed ATM withdrawal fees, monthly fees or replacement fees. |
+Best of all, there are no upfront card fees, limitations in currencies, expensive ATM fees and monthly fees. |

 Going on an OE?
 Wise will make getting paid a lot easier